 The executive committee members are responsible for the other information.
-The other information comprises the Executive Committee Members' Report as required by the Namibian Common Law as well as the detailed income statement, presented on pages 22 to 23.
+The other information comprises information included in the document titled "Namibian Chamber of Environment Annual Financial Statements for the year ended 30 June 2022", which includes the detailed income statement, presented on pages 21 to 22.
 The other information does not include the annual financial statements and our auditor's report thereon.